dezly-macauley/dezly-systems/kali-linux-system/01_how_to_create_a_kali_linux_virtual_machine.md

 If the number is 0 then that means that you can't run virtualization technology OR you can, but you need to enable it in your BIOS

+Its usually a setting that says `enable virtualization`

 NOTE: It's technically a UEFI but in people still call it BIOS.
 It's that menu that you get when you laptop is starting and you press F12.